 Why didn’t God bring the gospel to people who reject the light of general revelation that they have, but who would have believed had they only heard the gospel?

-There are no such people.
-God has so arranged the world that those would respond to the gospel if they heard it are born at a time and place in history where they do hear it.
+Perhaps there are no such people.
+God has so arranged the world that those who would respond to the gospel if they heard it are born at a time and place in history where they do hear it.
 Those who do not respond to God’s revelation in nature and conscience and never hear the gospel would not have responded to it even if they had heard it.
 Hence, no one is lost because of a lack of information or due to historical or geographical accident.
-Anyone who wants, or even would want to be saved will be saved.
+Anyone who wants, or even would want to be saved, will be saved.

-Is this true??
+Is this answer theologically accurate?
 Only God knows.
-But even if it’s a possibility, then you don’t have to settle on one of the options we talked about before.
+But even if it’s a possibility, then this question doesn’t create a theological non-starter for the Christian faith, and we don’t have to settle on one of the bad explanations given earlier.

 Trust in that.